-- HIV prevalence as from 2010 has been going up from 27.2% to 32.1% in 2012. - Though the district have the lowest prevalence in the Province, it has experience an increase of 4.9%. - The increase is linked to different factors such as economic development, higher education institutions, rural areas & borders
+- Nkangala District indicated to have its HIV prevalence increased from 27.2% in 2010 to 34.5% in 2013 which it's an increase of 7%, the increase becomes a concern for the district to pay attention and strengthen its response. - Though the district have the lowest prevalence in the Province, it has experience an increase of 4.9%. - The increase is linked to different factors such as economic development, higher education institutions, rural areas & borders